Hi, I'm Travis Jamison, founder of Smash.vc

 a "mostly harmless" little green line

-1. Help acquisition-focused entrepreneurs get access to capital
+1. Help acquisition-entrepreneurs get access to capital

 Or